oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

-**1.1** Follow the steps in the previous section **STEP 1: Login to Process Cloud Service** to sign into PCS, but this time using Roland Dubois (roland.dubois) sign on details.
+**1.1** Follow the steps in the previous section **1: Login to Process Cloud Service** to sign into PCS, but this time using Roland Dubois (roland.dubois) sign on details.

 **1.2** On the welcome page, click on Develop Processes